29bharat/PyBer_Analysis/README.md

 ## Analysis

-       Looking at the multiline chart,we see that from March onwards, there was a spike in Urban in the Fares.
+       Looking at the multiline chart,Urban Fare ranged between $1900-2600.
+We see that from March onwards, there was a spike and never fell below $2000

-       Suburban saw better fare uptil March but dropped from mid-march to mid April.
+       Suburban saw better fare uptil Mid-feb ranging from $900- $1500 but dropped from mid-march to mid April.

        Rural pretty much remained consistent thorughout ranging between $0-500